 Section 1.
 This Constitution and By-Laws may be amended by a majority vote of the members present at an Annual Meeting or at a Special Meeting.
 The Constitution and By-Laws may also be amended by mail or electronic ballot provided that a proposed amendment is approved by a majority of the votes cast.

 Section 2.
 Amendments may be proposed by the Executive Committee or by any ten members of the Society.
-The proposed amendments shall be mailed or posted electronically to the members of the Society by the Secretary at least thirty days before the Annual Meeting or Special Meeting.
-In case of a mail or electronic ballot upon an amendment, members shall send ballots to the Secretary and place them in the mail or post them electronically not more than thirty days from the date they were mailed or posted by the Secretary.
+The proposed amendments shall be mailed or posted electronically to the members of the Society by the Executive Director at least thirty days before the Annual Meeting or Special Meeting.
+In case of a mail or electronic ballot upon an amendment, members shall send ballots to the Executive Director and place them in the mail or post them electronically not more than thirty days from the date they were mailed or posted by the Executive Director.
 An amendment shall go into effect immediately upon approval unless otherwise specifically provided.